jphong125/stellaapic/Writerside/topics/GetCasinoCurrency.md

 # Get Casino Currency

 ## Overview
-Using this method Casino Operator will get the game currency from LuckyMonaco to proceed a specific game.
+Using this method Casino Operator will retrieve the currencies that are available in LuckyMonaco games to proceed a specific game.

 ## API URL

-Requested get casino currency URL will be notified individually, for security reasons.
+Requested "Get Casino Currency" URL will be notified individually, for security reasons.

 ###  Request parameters